 Later this week, look for books related to The Hour of Code!

-Tags180 180 thing 180 things all hallow's read apps audiobooks authors banned books be interesting! bingo book ads book list books books in verse book trailers brandon sanderson children's book world christopher paul curtis civil rights classic horror classics college counseling cornelia funke courage has no color curiosity rover cute animals daniel kraus did i mention funny digital citizenship week ebooks elections ernst cline fantasy free funny books fun stuff games graduation project ideas graphic novels hour of code james dashner john green libba bray libraries rock library catalog national poetry month New Books nonfiction winners outstanding books for the college bound paolo bacigalupi podcasts printz productivity apps read alikes scary reads scholarships scott westerfeld sequels series star wars steampunk summer programs summer reading susan beth pfeffer sync talk like a pirate day ted talks Teens Top Ten time travel tom leveen unshelved volunteer opportunity wikipedia william shakespear's star wars zombies
+Tags100 sideways miles 180 180 things all hallow's read apps audiobooks authors banned books be interesting! bingo book ads book list books books in verse book trailers brandon sanderson children's book world christopher paul curtis civil rights classic horror classics college counseling cornelia funke courage has no color curiosity rover cute animals daniel kraus did i mention funny digital citizenship week ebooks ernst cline fantasy free funny books fun stuff games graduation project ideas graphic novels hour of code james dashner john green libba bray libraries rock library catalog national poetry month New Books nonfiction winners origami yoda outstanding books for the college bound paolo bacigalupi podcasts printz productivity apps read alikes scary reads scholarships scott westerfeld sequels series star wars steampunk summer programs summer reading susan beth pfeffer sync talk like a pirate day ted talks Teens Top Ten time travel tom leveen unshelved volunteer opportunity wikipedia william shakespear's star wars zombies